 Did you know that hearing loss is currently the “third most common chronic physical condition” in the United States?
 That fact comes from the U.S. Centers for Disease Control and Prevention (CDC), which emphasizes that hearing loss is a bigger problem than diabetes, vision loss, and even cancer, and that it is “among the most common work-related illnesses.”
 About 11% of the current working population in the country has some form of hearing loss, and nearly one-quarter of all of those people developed hearing loss as a result of exposure in the workplace.

-As an experienced Cleveland workers’ compensation lawyer, I know how important it is to obtain the compensation you need when an injury or illness prevents you from working.
+As an experienced Columbus workers’ compensation lawyer, I know how important it is to obtain the compensation you need when an injury or illness prevents you from working.
 If your injury or illness happened at your job due to a traumatic event or exposure to something dangerous on the job, I can help you obtain the workers’ comp benefits you deserve.

 Ohio is a state that allows injured workers to obtain compensation for hearing loss caused by exposure in the workplace.
 To be clear, many states do not permit compensation for hearing loss, and as a result, a large number of employees are left without any kind of compensation.
 However, in Ohio, hearing loss claims may result from a traumatic event or repeated exposure to loud noises.
 Under Ohio law (ORC 4123.01(F)), repeated work-related exposure to extreme noises can cause illnesses or injuries that may be compensable under the workers’ compensation system.